How To Stop Bullying

 • Learn about how to manage your anger and aggression and how you can develop healthy anger that doesn't hurt anyone!

 • Develop empathy skills that will solve your bullying problem once and for all!
-Learn and practice the conflict resolution skills you will find on this page.
 Find a friend or a counselor to help you, and role play with them until you have mastered these skills.
 This will teach you the skill of empathy, which is the cure for bullying!

 Thanks for taking this time to help yourself!
 When you help you, you're helping everybody you know.
 Keep looking and learning!